MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrtfsyncprefixcount-canonical-property.md

 api_type:
 - COM
 ms.assetid: c2b15ac5-9e89-4ee2-812d-102d0b2ac56e
 description: "Contains a count of the ignorable characters that appear before the significant characters of the message.
-These properties are not intended for use by client applications."
+These properties aren't intended for use by client applications."
 ---

 # PidTagRtfSyncPrefixCount Canonical Property